 Consider the fact that 3 NEMA 17 stepper motors are included in the kit when you compare the price of this bundle with the other controllers, which do not come with motors.

 The manufacturer recommends an input power of 12-36 V DC for the CNC shield.
 However, the Arduino board can be powered via USB (5V DC).
 The shield needs extra power for the stepper drivers and motors.

 Note that the Arduino UNO board in this kit is referred to as longruner board by the manufacturer, which is actually an Arduino clone.

 The CNC shield in this kit has the RAMPS 1.4 board design, originally designed as a part of the RepRap project.

-The CNC shield supports four-axis motion, unlike the other controllers in this list that support 3 axes only.
+The CNC shield supports the four-axis motion, unlike the other controllers in this list that support 3 axes only.

 This shield allows you to either clone any of the X, Y, and Z axes to use as the fourth one or even have a true fourth axis (XYZA) without cloning.

 Thus this kit can be called a budget Arduino CNC 4-axis controller.